AscilCH/codeforces-test-case-generator/README.md

 ## License

-*(Suggestion: Add a license if you plan to share this publicly.
-The MIT License is a common choice for simple projects like this.)*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Example: This project is licensed under the MIT License - see the LICENSE.md file for details.